ayda-lc/academic-kickstart/content/project/DH-Unplugged.md

 +++

-Developed by the 2018-2019 Digital Humanities class at Carleton University, DH Unplugged is a collaborative deck-building game addressing current issues through a critical DH lens.
+Developed by the 2018-2019 Digital Humanities class at Carleton University, DH Unplugged is a collaborative analogue deck-building game addressing current issues through a critical DH lens.
+See the concepts at play and download the gmae and rules for free [here https://playdhcu5000.github.io/dh-unplugged/]